ambreshgupta12/flutter-key-concept/README.md

 ## *Key points*

-1.**Independence of frameworks:** Your project can never be dependent on an external framework, there must always be a layer that abstracts logic, thus making it possible to remove the framework without impacting the application.
+1. **Independence of frameworks:** Your project can never be dependent on an external framework, there must always be a layer that abstracts logic, thus making it possible to remove the framework without impacting the application.

+2. **Testable:** The business rule layer must be tested without dependence on UI, Bank or Web Service.
+3. **Independence of the UI:** Your system should not be aware of the existence of a UI, being possible to replace its graphical interface with a terminal without problems.

+4. **Independence from external agents:** Your business rules should not know about the existence of the world around you.
+In other words, she just needs to know what she needs to perform her responsibility.

 ## *Architecture*